mcarfagno/ROS2-bundle-with-nix/README.md

 # ROS2 Bundle with Nix

+I am by no means a Nix expert, but I wanted a sane, repeatable way to build and deploy my robotics stack.
+Think of this repository as a documented template you can grab, pull apart, and start hacking on.

 This repo contains an oversimplified workspace with:
 - A talker/listener package
 - A custom interfaces package
 - A bringup package

-We will use Nix to build this workspace with Jazzy, and bundle the result as a standalone executable.
+I use Nix to build this workspace with Jazzy, and bundle the result as a standalone executable.
 I've added Zenoh as default RMW in the mix as extra complexity because why not.

 ## Intro